BulgaRpl/bulgar_Discord_Queue/README.md

 - The script is modified for RedM but it Should also work for FiveM.
 - Grace Priority (Back Ticket) -> The player, after leaving the server, has X minutes to return to the queue with the highest possible priority.
-- Rejoin Queue -> The player, after leaving the queue, has +-15 seconds to return to his position (Stil WiP, its not perfect right now).
 - Discord Whitelist -> The player must have the appropriate rank on discord to join, this also applies to priority settings.
 - Steam Join Requirement -> In this version, steam is required for the queue to work.
 - Anti-Spam before Join the Queue.